ejain/blog/source/_posts/2022/2022-07-21-sous-vide-desserts.md

   - Recipe
 ---

-Sous vide cooking isn't just [for main courses](/2019/07/17/sous-vide-cooking/), but can also be used to prepare desslighterts.
+Sous vide cooking isn't just [for main courses](/2019/07/17/sous-vide-cooking/), but can also be used to prepare desserts.
 Here are my favorites.

 ## Cheese Cake